Blobbackup/Blobbackup/website/source/_posts/pay-for-others-with-blobbackup-groups.md

 author: Bimba Shrestha
 date: 2022-03-29
 section: content
 description: With our new Group feature, you can pay for other users' backups.
 It includes simple monitoring and email alerts, so it's well suited for families and small businesses.
-Have new users register with your Group link to get started.
+Have new users register with your Group link to start using the Group feature.
 ---

 If you [sign in](https://app.blobbackup.com) to your Blobbackup account, you'll notice a new menu item.